Logo

 Use our online directory via the search function at the top of this webpage.
 The directory lists all current practitioners who have NZSTI membership and enables you to find specific language pairs and areas of specialisation.
 You can check membership status, see what professional tools they use and find their contact details.

-Full member translators may use the NZSTI translator stamp on documents they have translated.
+Accredited Practitioner translators may use the NZSTI translator stamp on documents they have translated.
 These stamps show the language and direction for which NZSTI membership is held.